queerzard/JWebServer/src/README.md

 //You must always define the priority of the handler.
 If the priority is set to high,
 //the already registered module is overwritten and executed instead.
-//If the priority is set to "NORMAL" or "LOW", the defined classes can be overwritten.
+//If the priority is set to "DEFAULT" or "PRIORITIZED", the defined classes can be overwritten.

 This annotation must always come along with the following annotation.